rslavin/Ball-Roller/README.md

 whatever platform it's running on.
 -Use "Is Trigger" in Collider to make things go through it and use it as a trigger for something instead.
+-Add the animation panel from the Window menu
+-Loop animations in the Inspector
+-for animation, set simulation space to World to make it NOT follow the source as the source moves.
+-Velocity over Lifetime in particle system is great for simulating wind -Use Transorm object whenever you are going to spawn something